danthorpe/Money/README.md

 ```
 > // Binary operator '+' cannot be applied to operands of type 'GBP' (aka '_Money&lt;Currency.GBP&gt;') and 'EUR' (aka '_Money&lt;Currency.EUR&gt;')

 Of course, `Money` supports the usual suspects of decimal arithmetic operators, so you can add, subtract, multiply, divide values of the same type, and values with `Int` and `Double` with some limitations.
-This functionality is possible thanks to the underlying support for decimal arithmetic.

 ## Foreign Currency Exchange (FX)
-To represent foreign exchange transaction, i.e. converting `USD` to `EUR`, there is support for arbitrary FX service providers.
+To represent a foreign exchange transaction, i.e. converting `USD` to `EUR`, there is support for FX service providers.
 There is built in support for [Yahoo](https://finance.yahoo.com/currency-converter/#from=USD;to=EUR;amt=1) and [OpenExchangeRates.org](https://openexchangerates.org) services.
+But it’s possible for consumers to create their own.

-The following code represent a currency exchange, using Yahoo’s currency converter.
+The following code snippet represent a currency exchange using Yahoo’s currency converter.

 ```swift
 Yahoo<USD,EUR>.fx(100) { euros in